gvorbeck/container-pricing/FAQ.md

 These characteristics also enable SCLC as a simple and transparent mechanism to tie the cost of the workload to the actual business value delivered.

+**Will SCLC receive the TTO benefit?**
+The existing TTO will not be applied to SCLC.

 ### Container Pricing New Application Solution ###

 **Which IBM servers are eligible?**